The Sebastopol Toxics Education Program (STEP) is an innovative city-wide toxics-reduction program in Sebastopol, California.

 • Program Results •

-* Of those responding about pesticide use, 39% said they use pesticides at home or work.
-Of the folks that do use pesticides, 56% just use natural/nontoxic pesticides, 15% just synthetic/toxic, and 29% use both.
+* Of those responding about pesticide use, 30% said they use pesticides at home or work.
+Of the folks that do use pesticides, 63% just use natural/nontoxic pesticides, and 37% use both natural and synthetic/toxic.

-* We were delighted that 69% of respondents said that this newsletter has helped them reduce their use of toxics.
-It was valuable and heartening to hear their examples -- from finding safe alternatives for housecleaning, ants, and garden pests -- to knowing how to wisely choose and dispose of art supplies and beauty products.
+* We were delighted that 71% of respondents said that this newsletter has helped them reduce their use of toxics.
+It was valuable and heartening to hear their examples.

 * Many also provided us with excellent ideas for future issues and appreciation for our work.